palantir/osdk-ts/etc/client.api.report.api.md

 });

 // @public
-export type ValidToFrom<FROM extends ObjectOrInterfaceDefinition> = FROM extends MinInterfaceDef<any, any> ?
-ObjectOrInterfaceDefinition : MinInterfaceDef<any, any>;
+export type ValidToFrom<FROM extends ObjectOrInterfaceDefinition> = FROM extends InterfaceDefinition<any, any> ?
+ObjectOrInterfaceDefinition : InterfaceDefinition<any, any>;

 // Warning: (ae-forgotten-export) The symbol "FilterFor" needs to be exported by the entry point index.d.ts
 //